-- B. Gibson informed HIPC that they would be adding Monkeypox Virus (MPV) to the list of AIDS-defining opportunistic conditions due to its severity among those with low CD4 counts.
+B. Gibson informed HIPC that they would be adding Monkeypox Virus (MPV) to the list of AIDS-defining opportunistic conditions due to its severity among those with low CD4 counts.
 She said there was a study at the University of London that examined 382 cases of MPV and PLWH who had low CD4 counts.
 A total of 27 individuals died in the study and the researchers then urged public health authorities to add MPV to the list of AIDS-defining opportunistic conditions.
 B. Gibson said there was a decrease in MPV.
-They attributed this to the reduction in the number of sexual partners and the effectiveness of the 2-dose smallpox vaccine. - B. Gibson concluded her presentation and asked if HIPC members had any questions.
+They attributed this to the reduction in the number of sexual partners and the effectiveness of the 2-dose smallpox vaccine.

+B. Gibson concluded her presentation and asked if HIPC members had any questions.
 K. Carter asked if it was called vertical transmission instead of perinatal transmission.
 B. Gibson confirmed they had the same meaning.
-K. Carter suggested the term "vertical transmission" had put the fault of HIV transmission less on the mother. - S. Johnson inquired what was the source of the homeless information mentioned in the presentation.
-B. Gibson said the source was MMP. - S. Moletteri asked if the HIPC members would like to resume their previous discussion about PWID descriptors.
+K. Carter suggested the term "vertical transmission" had put the fault of HIV transmission less on the mother.

+S. Johnson inquired what was the source of the homeless information mentioned in the presentation.
+B. Gibson said the source was MMP.

+S. Moletteri asked if the HIPC members would like to resume their previous discussion about PWID descriptors.
 D. Jack asked if there was a discussion within the PWID community about what descriptors they would prefer to be known as.
-S. Nieves said that listening to other individuals' perspectives was important to critically examine language use.
-They said they had never heard of the term "injector" but they had heard of terms such as "junkie, etc." used culturally and appropriately used by members of the community or in a stigmatized fashion by people outside of the community. - E. Thornburg clarified that DHH did not view the term "drug user" in a negative perspective and DHH chooses to use less interpersonal terminology because they do not have a familiar relationship with the community.
+S. Nieves said that listening to other individuals' perspectives was important.
+They said they had never heard of the term "injector" but they have heard more harsher names such as "junkie."
+S. Heaven thanked B. Gibson for her presentation.

+E. Thornburg clarified that DHH did not view the term "drug user" in a negative perspective and DHH chooses to use less interpersonal terminology because they do not have a familiar relationship with the community.
 Additionally, E. Thornburg said they use acronyms such as "PWID" to communicate with other agencies such as the state and the CDC.
 She said more relatable jargon, especially language that the community prefers, was supported by DHH when talking with its members.